-Each year we conduct a body of work known as performance audit, which also provides support for our opinion on the Summary Financial Statements.
+Each year, we conduct a body of work known as performance audit.
+The resulting reports of the audits provide support for our opinion on the Summary Financial Statements.

-The information we gain from these reports, in areas such as financial management, IT security and planning, governance, risk management, public-private partnerships and others, is integral to our understanding of the GRE and assessing financial risk.
-In turn, this assists us in meeting requirements under GAAS when we audit the Summary Financial Statements.
+The information we gain from these reports - in areas such as financial management, IT security and planning, governance, risk management, public-private partnerships and others - is integral to our understanding of the GRE and assessing financial risk.
+They also assist us in meeting requirements under GAAS when we audit the Summary Financial Statements.